 Following pre-operative instructions is important to ensure a smooth procedure and an easy recovery process.
-Pre-op instructions for dental surgery differ depending on which procedure you are undergoing and the type of sedation or anesthesia you will receive.
-Some oral surgery procedures are performed using only local anesthetic, while others involve intravenous (IV) sedation.
-Following these general guidelines is usually a good place to start.
-Your dentist can provide you with more specific instructions related to your individual procedure.
+Pre-op instructions for eye surgery differ depending on which procedure you are undergoing.
+Some types of vision procedures involve the use of sedation, while others only require local anesthetic.
+While following these general guidelines are a good place to start, your doctor can provide you with more specific instructions based on your individual procedure.

 Inform Your Doctor of Any Health Concerns

-If you have a significant medical issue, such as diabetes or heart disease, you should inform your dentist or surgeon in advance of your procedure.
+If you have a significant medical issue, such as diabetes or heart disease, you should inform your doctor in advance of your procedure.
 Some patients require antibiotics before undergoing surgery, such as those with artificial heart valves or a joint replacement.

-Notify your dentist or surgeon of any changes to your health before your procedure.
+Notify your doctor of any changes to your health before your procedure.

 You should also provide a list of any medications you take regularly, including blood thinners and insulin.
 Some medications can interfere with healing and your doctor may need to adjust your dosage prior to treatment.

-Notify your dentist or surgeon of any changes to your health before your procedure.
+Notify your doctor of any changes to your health before your procedure.
 Do not ignore seemingly minor issues, such as a head or chest cold.
 Your doctor may recommend changing your appointment until your symptoms pass.